G4TGJ/TARLdocs/source/index.rst

 Display driver.
 Requires the LCD driver.

+You must specify the width and height of the display in ``config.h``.

 If you are short of flash space then defining ``DISPLAY_DISABLE_SCROLLING`` will save some space.
 Obviously this disables scrolling and ``displaySplitLine()`` is not available.